calvitoria/how-to-create-API/README.md

 </div>

 #### Using your API:
-You can use the database using GET, POST, PUT, DELETE... requests to it.
+You can use the database by sending GET, POST, PUT, DELETE... requests to it.

 ```
 fetch('https://NAME-OF-YOUR-API.herokuapp.com/DATABASE')